Hupperich-Manuel/LSTM-XGBoost-Hybrid-Forecasting/README.md

 Main user defined functions:

 The first one is used for windowing the data.
 Although it is explained as comments inside the function, it could be fine to go over the main functionality of this function.
 Basically, this function slices the data into windows.
-This means that starting from a two dimensional table having time as rows and the features as columns, thanks to this method we are able to get only fractions of this data.
-These fractions are the considered windows.
+This means that starting from a two-dimensional table having time as rows and the features as columns, thanks to this method we are able to get only fractions of this data.
+These fractions are considered windows.
-Imagin you want to use the information of the last 7 days to see if they are able to predict accurately the future, so you will need to train your regressor using the input features to get the prediction for t+1. _Windowing_ does exactly this:
+Imagine you want to use the information of the last 7 days to see if they are able to predict accurately the future, so you will need to train your regressor using the input features to get the prediction for t+1. _Windowing_ does exactly this:

  <h4 align="center">
     <font size="6">